-Most employers have their own unique application form that candidates must fill out and submit along with their resume and cover letter.
-Here are some simple rules to follow when tackling these preliminary questions:
+Most employers have an application form that candidates must fill out and submit along with their resume and cover letter.
+Here are some simple rules to follow when filling in that employment application:

 Even if it’s not requested, include a cover letter with your job application.
-Failing to include this would be a missed opportunity on your part.
-Here are some other dos and don’ts:
+Failing to include this would be a missed opportunity.
+Here are some do's and don’ts: